entelect-incubator/Project-Templates/README.md

 - Robert C. Martin for Clean Architecture principles
 - Eric Evans for Domain-Driven Design
-- The .NET and React communities for excellent tooling and libraries
+- The .NET, React, and Angular communities for excellent tooling and libraries
 - All contributors and maintainers

 ## 📞 Support & Discussion